-If you want to increase your productivity and achieve more each day, the key is to do less.
+If you want to increase your productivity and achieve more each day, the key is to set goals daily.
 By setting a small number of important goals each day you narrow your focus to your most productive activities,

-If you follow this simple productivity tip, you will transform your day from one of busyness, to one of maximum productivity.
+If you follow this simple productivity tip, you will transform your day from one of busyness, to one of increased productivity.

 Read more about effective goal setting.

 This productivity tip is simple.
 To be more productive tackle your most important task first each day.
 When you start your day with your most important task, you feel more energised and productive.

 Doing your most important task first each day is simply the best way to harness your time, energy and productivity.
 When you identify your most important task, you get clarity on exactly what you want to achieve each day.

 Identifying, and tackling your most important task first, helps you create a productive day rather than reacting to your day.
 Reaching your goals and being more productive requires a laser focus on tackling most important tasks first.

 Doing your most important task first ensures you are set up for a successful day, every day.
 Your energy, excitement and motivation are often at their highest fist thing so it makes sense to harness that energy on your most important and productive tasks.

 Get more habits of productive people.

 If you want to be more productive and harness your energy on your most productive tasks, it’s important to take more breaks.
 The most productive people take more breaks to stay productive throughout the day.